m-yahya/latex-tutorial/README.md

 ### Positioning, Caption, Label and Reference the Table

-To add additional features like positioning, caption, label and reference the table, we will be using `table` environment that acts like a wrapper for the `tabular` environment.
+To add additional features like positioning, caption, label, and reference the table, we will be using `table` environment that acts as a wrapper for the `tabular` environment.

 For positioning the table, we need to put the table inside `table` float environment.